First Unitarian Society of Minneapolis: History

 congregation in its minimalist design and absence of religious symbols.

 The progressive activism of the Society continued.

 From 1966 through 1978, the Society's minister, Robert Lehman, offered draft counseling and facilitated support groups for gay men.
 Public assembly of gay people was illegal in the state at the time.

 Minister Khoren Arisian participated in the formation of the North American Committee for Humanism and the establishment of the Humanist Institute, a national training center for humanist leadership.
 Rev.

 Arisian was a signer of Humanist Manifesto II.

 Today, First Unitarian Society remains a humanist congregation and is a focal point for humanist, freethought, and atheist groups in the Twin Cities.
 Senior minister Rev. Dr. David Breeden is leading the society down a new course of humanism, which he has rebranded from Religious Humanism to Congregational Humanism in order to help clarify its non-theistic nature for the contemporary world.
-Breeden is committed to the work of "decolonizing Humanism," is a published poet and author of several works, works with several institutions providing advanced education to the next generation of Humanist leaders, and serves as chair of the Education Committee at the American Humanist Association.
+Breeden is committed to the work of "decolonizing Humanism."
+He is a published poet and author of several works, works with several institutions providing advanced education to the next generation of Humanist leaders, and serves as chair of the Education Committee at the American Humanist Association.